-Approach primary radar: This band is extensively used for primary radar to support air traffic control services at airports especially approach services.
+Approach primary radar: This band is extensively used to support air traffic control services at airports especially approach services.
 There have been a number of studies undertaken within the ITU, Europe and the United States on sharing with respect to compatibility with terrestrial mobile systems.
 The more recent studies are related to the introduction of mobile systems below 2 690 MHz and compatibility with radars operating above 2 700 MHz.
 These studies have shown significant compatibility issues which would suggest that co-frequency band sharing would be impractical.
-Previous technical studies in the ITU, in particular on co-channel compatibility between primary radars operating in the 2 700 - 3 100 MHz frequency bands and mobile service showed that co-frequency compatibility between the terrestrial mobile service and radar systems was not feasible.
+Additionally, previous technical studies in the ITU, in particular on co-channel compatibility between primary radars operating in the frequency range 2 700 - 3 100 MHz and mobile service showed that co-frequency compatibility between the terrestrial mobile service and radar systems was not feasible.

-$3\;400-4\;200$ MHz and $4\;500-4\;800$ MHz
+3 400 - 4 200 MHz and 4 500 - 4 800 MHz

-Fixed Satellite Service (FSS) systems used for aeronautical purposes: FSS systems are used in this band for transmission of aeronautical and meteorological information (see Resolution 154 (WRC-12) and agenda item 9.1.5).
-FSS systems in this band are also used for feeder links to support AMS(R)S systems.
-ITU-R Report M.2109 contains sharing studies between IMT and FSS in the bands 3 400 - 4 200 MHz and 4 500 - 4 800 MHz and ITU-R Report S.2199 contains studies on compatibility of broadband wireless access systems and FSS networks in the 3 400 - 4 200 MHz band.
+Fixed Satellite Service (FSS) systems used for aeronautical purposes: FSS systems are used in the frequency range 3 400 - 4 200 MHz and the frequency band 4 500 - 4 800 MHz as part of the ground infrastructure for transmission of critical aeronautical and meteorological information (see Resolution 154 (WRC-12) and agenda item 9.1.5).
+FSS systems in the 3.4 - 4.2 GHz frequency range are also used for feeder links to support AMS(R)S systems.
+ITU-R Report M.2109 contains sharing studies between IMT and FSS in the frequency range 3 400 - 4 200 MHz and frequency band 4 500 - 4 800 MHz and ITU-R Report S.2199 contains studies on compatibility of broadband wireless access systems and FSS networks in the frequency range 3 400 - 4 200 MHz.
 Both studies show a potential for interference from IMT and broadband wireless access stations into FSS Earth stations at distances of up to several hundred km.
 Such large separation distances would impose substantial constraints on both mobile and satellite deployments.
-The studies also show that interference can occur when IMT systems are operated in the adjacent band.
+The studies also show that interference can occur when IMT systems are operated in the adjacent frequency band.

 Radio altimeters: This frequency band is used by radio altimeters.
-Radio altimeters provide an essential safety-of-life function for all phases of flight, including the final stages of landing where the aircraft has to be maneuvered into the flare position or attitude.
+Radio altimeters provide an essential safety-of-life function during all phases of flight, including the final stages of landing where the aircraft has to be maneuvered into the final landing position or attitude.

-Microwave Landing System (MLS): The frequency band 5030 - 5091 MHz is to be used for the Microwave Landing System.
+Microwave Landing System (MLS): The frequency band $5\,030-5\,091$ MHz is to be used for the Microwave Landing System.
 MLS provides for precision approach and landing of aircraft.
 Future implementation of MLS is expected to be limited, mainly due to the prospect of GNSS (GBAS) offering equivalent capabilities, but where deployed, the MLS needs to be protected from harmful interference.

-UAS Terrestrial and UAS Satellite communications: At WRC-12, allocations to the AM(R)S and the aeronautical mobile satellite (R) service were introduced or modified with the view to provide spectrum for command and non-payload communications with unmanned aircraft systems.
-The development and implementation of these systems, taking into account the need to protect other uses in the band 5000 - 5150 MHz is currently being considered in ICAO.
+UAS Terrestrial and UAS Satellite communications: At WRC-12, an allocations to the AM(R)S was introduced and a footnoted aeronautical mobile satellite (R) service allocation was brought into the table of allocations in the frequency range 5 000-5 150 MHz with the view to provide spectrum for command and non-payload communications with unmanned aircraft systems.
+The development and implementation of these systems, taking into account the need to protect other uses in the frequency range $5\,000-5\,150$ MHz is currently being considered in ICAO.

-AeroMACS: Provisions for introducing systems for communications with aircraft on the surface of an airport (AeroMACS) were introduced in the Radio Regulations in 2007 in the band 5091 - 5150 MHz.
+AeroMACS: Provisions for introducing systems for communications with aircraft on the surface of an airport (AeroMACS) were introduced in the Radio Regulations in 2007 in the frequency band 5 091 - 5 150 MHz.
 Currently ICAO is developing SARPs for implementing AeroMACS.